Alireza-Kazemi/LSTM-based-Modeling/README.md

-# LSTM-based-Modeling
+# LSTM-based-Modeling and explaination of RT out of EEG
-Source code statistical and conventional ML analysis in "A Deep Method for Prediction and Modeling of Behavioral Measurement from an Arbitrary Period of EEG" paper
+Source code DL and ML analysis in "A Deep Method for Prediction and Modeling of Behavioral Measurement from an Arbitrary Period of EEG" paper